Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Luke is the only gospel writer who recorded the familiar story about the ten lepers who Jesus healed and only one returned to thank Him.
 This account found in Luke 17:11-19 would interest Luke more than the other three gospel writers because Luke was a physician.

-The story is preached in church and taught in Sunday school classes.
+The story is often preached in churches and taught in Sunday school classes around the Thanksgiving holiday with a focus on giving thanks.
 Most of the time, the story is taught only on the surface.
-When the layers are peeled back, people will see there is more to the story than ten lepers being healed, and only one leper returned to thank Jesus for healing him.
+When the layers are peeled back, people will see there is more to the story than ten lepers being healed, and only one leper returning to thank Jesus for healing him.

 There are reasons that the one returned, and there are reasons the nine did not return.
 Let's discuss those reasons.